 The Apollo visual record also includes pictures of other heavenly bodies, although strictly speaking they’re not stars.
 For example, NASA photos AS16-117-18815, -18816 and -18817 (Apollo 16), taken with daylight settings, faintly show Venus, which is a planet, not a star, and is far brighter than any actual star, so much that you can see it in broad daylight on Earth if you know where to look.

 Can you spot Venus in these photographs?
 You may have to click them in order to enlarge them.
 Venus is just above the rightmost hill in Figure 5.2-9.

 Figure 5.2-9.
 Venus is in the picture, but where?
 Photo AS16-117-18815.

 Figure 5.2-10.
 Photo AS16-117-18816.

-Perhaps it’s easier to locate Venus in this version of Figure 5.2-9 in which contrast has been boosted and an arrow has been added:
+Perhaps it’s easier to locate Venus in the version of Figure 5.2-9 shown in Figure 5.2-12, in which contrast has been boosted and an arrow and an enlarged detail have been added.

 Figure 5.2-12.
 Photo AS16-117-18815 (processed and annotated).

 We know this is not a film defect because it appears in the same region of the sky in all three photographs and because astronomers have calculated that at the time when these picture were taken (23 April 1972 at 19:04 GMT/UTC) Venus indeed would have been visible from the Apollo landing site exactly in that position and direction.

 Venus can also be spotted in some pictures taken by Alan Shepard during Apollo 14: it’s that faint dot to the right of the lunar module antenna (Figures 5.2-13 and 5.2-14).